 For example:

-• A third text box below that with a styled subheading
+• One text box with a heading like “Overview” • A second text box below it with descriptive content • A third text box below that with a styled subheading

 While this layout may look fine visually, it can be harder for the AI to understand that these shapes belong to the same section.